britram/taps-transports/draft-ietf-taps-transports-02.md

 subsequent documents produced by TAPS describing the composition and decomposition of transport services.

-[Editor Note: The terminology below was presented at the TAPS WG meeting in Honolulu.
+[NOTE: The terminology below was presented at the TAPS WG meeting in Honolulu.
 While the factoring of the terminology seems uncontroversial, there may be some entities which still require names (e.g. information about the interface between the transport and lower layers which could